bomonike

 NOTE: Content here are my personal opinions, and not intended to represent any employer (past or present).
 “PROTIP:” here highlight information I haven’t seen elsewhere on the internet because it is hard-won, little-know but significant facts based on my personal research and experience.

-It’s a large country, so cites are listed by each state of the union, along natural geography East-to-West:
+Cities here are listed within each state of the union, along natural geography East-to-West:

 Journeys Westward on land (The Pony Express):